Database¶

 The pytest plugin has 2 databases: statestore and runstore.

-- The runstore database contains the document current, which is a JSON object that stores the current state of the test run with artifacts - a report on the current test run.
+- The runstore database contains the document current, which is a JSON object that stores the current state of the test run.

 A separate database is required to store the list of reports.